Authentic Hummus with vegetables and pita chips.

 • Fold in the whipped tahini into the garbanzo pure.

 • Spread evenly on a shallow plate and make an indentation.
-Drizzle with olive oil and lemon juice.
+Drizzle with olive oil, lemon juice, and sprinkle with paprika.

 1-2 tablespoon olive oil, 1/2 teaspoon Paprika, Aleppo pepper, or red chili pepper